konisan1111/konisan1111/README.md

 ### Howdy!
 ### Name is Koni ^^, a guy who loves doing pixelarts, designing logos and stuff, and of course game development with 10+ years of experience in it.
 (I was 9 years old when I started)
-I was introduced to game developing at a really young age, giving a base for my future passion.
+I was introduced to game development at a really young age, giving a base for my future passion.

 Explore my website at [konisoft.hu](https://konisoft.hu) 🎮